Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Head and Neck

 - Hoarseness or a change in the voice.

-Other conditions that are not thyroid tumors may cause these same symptoms.
+Other conditions that are not thyroid tumors may cause these same signs and symptoms.

 Tests to diagnose and stage thyroid tumors may include the following: